Substitutive Arnoux-Rauzy sequences have pure discrete spectrum: Introduction

 \begin{theo} Let $\sigma$ be a finite product of the substitutions $\sigma_1$, $\sigma_2$, $\sigma_3$, where each substitution appears at least once.
 The symbolic dynamical system $(X_\sigma, S)$ generated by $\sigma$ has pure discrete spectrum. \end{theo}

 \paragraph{Our methods} In order to prove Theorem \ref{theo:intro}, we provide an explicit measure-theoretical isomorphism between the symbolic dynamical system generated by an Arnoux-Rauzy substitution $\sigma$ and a two-dimensional translation of $\mathbb{T}^{2}$, with the fundamental domain of the translation being the \emph{Rauzy fractal} of the substitution $\sigma$.
-Rauzy fractals are compact planar sets with fractal boundary that can be associated with any unimodular Pisot irreducible substitution.
-They first appeared in the work of Rauzy~\cite{Rau82}, who generalized the theory of interval exchange transformations by defining a domain exchange transformation of three pieces in $\bbR^2$.
-These fractals prove to be very useful to investigate the properties of dynamical systems arising from Pisot substitutions (see Section~\ref{subsec:RF} for more details).
+(See Section~\ref{subsec:RF} for more details about Rauzy fractals).

 In this article, we exploit a combinatorial definition of Rauzy fractals introduced by Arnoux and Ito in \cite{AI01} to obtain the discrete spectrum property.
 More precisely, we use methods inspired from \cite{IO94}: we prove that a particular sequence of approximations of the Rauzy fractal contains arbitrarily large balls, which is equivalent to the pure discrete spectrum property (see Section \ref{subsec:dynconseq}).